According to the World Health Organisation, 1.9 billion adults globally were overweight in 2016, and of these, 650 million were obese.

 Laparoscopic Gastric Bypass involves creating a small stomach pouch and bypassing a part of the small intestines.
 The rest of the stomach remains functional and remains connected to the intestine.
 This surgery results in hormonal changes, which leads to better control of blood sugars in diabetic patients and results in other metabolic improvements.

-At Gleneagles Hospital Penang, we have a multidisciplinary Bariatric Team consisting of healthcare professionals such as doctors, nurses, physiotherapists, dietitians and pharmacists dedicated to help ensure the treatment success and wellness of the patient throughout his / her weight loss journey.
+At Gleneagles Hospitals, the multidisciplinary Bariatric Team consists of healthcare professionals such as doctors, nurses, physiotherapists, dietitians, and pharmacists dedicated to help ensure the treatment success and wellness of the patient throughout his / her weight loss journey.